 So we see again a type of Passover with possibly unleavened bread made in haste and a sacrificial animal prepared for a meal.

-In Judges chapter 6, in reference to Gideon, "the Angel of the Lord" appears to him, much as He did with Abraham.
+In the book of Judges chapter six, in reference to Gideon, "the Angel of the Lord" appears to him, much as He did with Abraham.
 And we shall see the similar language and themes of a Passover being used in the text.
-The narrative begins with the familiar Judges pattern of
+The narrative begins with a familiar pattern in the book of Judges.

 And the children of Israel did evil in the sight of the Lord